 From engaging in any sort of monetary transaction regarding a home or business, drafting a will, negotiating the terms of a contract, or indulging in a situation pertaining to separation or divorce, lawyers make it a point to safeguard the interest of their clients through and through.

-The scope of understanding the lawyer’s responsibilities is extensive as they are not only restricted to explaining to their clients as to which all laws are applicable to their case and outlining a number of different options suitable but also in terms of advising the risks and benefits each choice holds.
+The scope of understanding the lawyer’s responsibilities is extensive as they are not only restricted to explaining to their clients which laws are applicable to their case and outlining a number of different options suitable but also in terms of advising the risks and benefits each choice holds.

-Although lawyers are made for safeguarding the interest and offering legal protection to their clients, it is essential to pinpoint that they also represent the court as officers hence, they owe a duty of due respect in terms of maintaining professional conduct in the court of law that not only includes a duty of honesty and integrity but also a duty of being absolutely frank, that refers to a responsibility of unveiling certain factual and legal information to the court.
+Although lawyers are made to safeguard the interest and offer legal protection to their clients, it is essential to pinpoint that they also represent the court as officers.
+Hence, they owe a duty of due respect in terms of maintaining professional conduct in the court of law that includes not only a duty of honesty and integrity but also a duty of being frank, which refers to a responsibility of unveiling certain factual and legal information to the court.

 To understand how laws and the legal profession are executed, lawyers must undergo special kind of training.
 Each state has put forth certain standards that must be met by an individual only after which a license is granted for the said person to practice law in that location.